 Each year, Grand Canyon University recognizes Constitution Day, commemorating the Sept.
 17, 1787 signing of the U.S. Constitution.
-In 2017, Grand Canyon University observed Constitution Day on Sept.
-15 and Sept.
-18. On the observed days, faculty in the College of Humanities and Social Sciences offered various lessons in their classrooms including a video clip followed by classroom discussions.
-In addition, a company-wide email communication was sent to all employees and students that included a video explaining the impact of the Constitution as well as a game geared toward teaching individuals about the effect of the document.
+In 2018, Grand Canyon University observed Constitution Day on Sept.
+17. On the observed day, faculty in the College of Humanities and Social Sciences offered various lessons in their classrooms followed by classroom discussions.
+In addition, an email communication was sent to all employees and traditional students that included a link to the National Archives to learn about the creation and history of the Constitution as well as announcements on social media, digital postings around campus, LoudCloud and GCU Today.
+A student booth was set up on campus where students read and shared the amendments of the Constitution.
 You may use the following resources to learn more about the U.S. Constitution.